The Bankrate promise

 Before you decide which student loan to prioritize, figure out what kind of student loans you have.
 There are two main types: federal and private.
 Federal loans come from the federal government and may have been offered when you filled out the Free Application for Federal Student Aid (FAFSA).
-Private loans are what you borrow from banks, like Citizens Bank or Discover, or online lenders, like CommonBond or College Ave.
+Private loans are what you borrow from banks, like Citizens Bank or Discover, or online lenders, like SoFi or College Ave.

-Federal student loans include more benefits than private student loans, such as year-long deferment periods, income-driven repayment options and loan forgiveness programs.
+Federal student loans include more benefits than private student loans, such as deferment and forbearance, income-driven repayment options and loan forgiveness programs.
 Because of this, it may be smart to pay off your private student loans first.

 If you have federal student loans, they may be either subsidized or unsubsidized loans.
 It’s typically best to focus on your unsubsidized loans first since they accrue interest during school and your grace period.

 Not sure what kind of loans you have?
 Pull up your account and see what the names of the loans are.
-If you see words like “federal,” “subsidized” or “unsubsidized,” then you definitely have federal loans.
+If you see words like “federal,” “subsidized,” “unsubsidized” or “Direct,” then you definitely have federal loans.
 You can also call your loan servicer’s customer service department to verify.
 Some loan companies service federal and private loans, so don’t assume which loan type you have based on the servicer.

 What are your interest rates?

 The debt avalanche method is when you prioritize paying off debt with the highest interest rate first.
 For example, if you have one loan with 10 percent interest and one loan with 7 percent interest, you would pay extra on the loan with 10 percent interest while making minimum payments on the one with 7 percent interest.

 If you have several different loans with varying interest rates, the debt avalanche method is usually the fastest way to pay them off, and you’ll pay as little interest as possible.
 You can also use this method with refinancing — potentially bumping down the interest rates on your private loans by consolidating them with a private lender.

 How much debt do you have?